grenaud/schmutzi/README.md

 For Windows users, you would need cygwin to run schmutzi as it runs on the terminal (https://www.cygwin.com/).

+1) type:
+	make

-1) type "make" which should build pretty much everything.
+   which should build pretty much everything.

 We tested our program on a Linux system and MacOS, please email us if you have trouble building under cygwin.